nthieberger/language-data-node-tools/ontology.md

 ## Property: author

-The participant contributed original writings to the resource.
+The author contributed original writings to the resource.

 ### Values expected to be one of these types: